lodeguns/fatigue/README.md

 V. Giannella , F. Bardozzo , A. Postiglione , R. Tagliaferri , R. Sepe and R. Citarella

-> Abstract: Crack propagation analyses are fundamental for all mechanical structures for which safety must be guaranteed, e.g. as for the aviation and aerospace fields.
+> Crack propagation analyses are fundamental for all mechanical structures for which safety must be guaranteed, e.g. as for the aviation and aerospace fields.
 The estimation of life for structures in presence of defects is a process inevitably affected by numerous and unavoidable uncertainty and variability sources, whose effects need to be quantified to avoid